Rehansolanki7/assignment_idfy/README.txt

-# Text Classification Project README
+# Form Classification Project README
 This repository contains a text classification project that involves data preparation, model training, and prediction using machine learning and deep learning techniques.
 The project includes the following components:

 1. `data_extraction.py`: A script for preparing and downloading data from the U.S. Securities and Exchange Commission (SEC) website, extracting images from PDFs, and performing OCR to extract text data.